 Players to Watch

 Khris Davis: Now relegated to DH, the defensively-challenged Davis can focus completely on his hitting.
-The fee-swinger has gone yard 85 times over two seasons in Oakland, while also striking out 361 times.
-He's the only Athletic besides Hall-of-Famer Jimmie Foxx to post back-to-back 40+ homer seasons.
+The free-swinger has gone yard 85 times in his first two seasons in Oakland, while also striking out 361 times.
+He's the only Athletic besides Hall-of-Famer Jimmie Foxx to post back-to-back 40+ homer seasons and with 34 bombs going into this series he's well on his way to a third consecutive year.

 Bob Melvin: Now entering his seventh full season as manager of the A's, Melvin has proven to be well-suited to the Oakland environs.
 His quieter, more laid-back approach wasn't appreciated in Seattle after we all had gotten used to the energetic antics of Lou Piniella, and despite success with the Diamondbacks, he was canned out of frustration in Phoenix, where it was suggested he was scapegoated by then-GM Josh Byrnes because of poor results by Byrnes' player acquisitions.
 Oakland, though, appreciates what it's got, having given the two-time Manager of the Year a contract extension through 2019 and denied the Yankees permission to interview Melvin when they were looking to hire a new manager last winter.